Omkarbagad/Weather-App/Weather-App-main/README.md

 1. I would like to thanks love Babbar for his Web Dev Course.
 His Course made all this possible.
 2. I also used "openweathermap" API for this project which is a free API and that helped me a lot for this project

-# Contact

-If you have any questions, feedback, or inquiries, please don't hesitate to reach out to me.
-You can contact me by email - anantaggcsai@gmail.com or create an issue on the GitHub repository.

 # Final Thoughts

 I hope you find the WeatherSense useful for checking weather conditions in your area or any city you're interested in.